acoreyj/apollo-link-observable-rollup-issue/README.md

 Demonstrate issue with rollup (or any commonjs) and zen-observable-ts in apollo-link

-See compiled rollup-graph-link.umd.js which is compiled by rollup for browsers has a require (`var Observable = require('zen-observable');`) statement which will error.
+See compiled rollup-graph-link.umd.js which is compiled by rollup (`npm run build`) for browsers has a require (`var Observable = require('zen-observable');`) statement which will error.
 This is because zenObservable.js (node_modules/zen-observable-ts/lib) combines a require and export (`export var Observable = require('zen-observable');` which makes commonjs ignore it.

 If we change zenObservable.js to import/export like so it works.